Muslim conquest of Persia

-Some Iranian historians have defended their forebears using Arab sources to illustrate that "contrary to the claims of some historians, Iranians, in fact, fought long and hard against the invading Arabs."
-By 651, most of the urban centres in Iranian lands, with the notable exception of the Caspian provinces (Tabaristan and Transoxiana), had come under the domination of Arab Muslim forces.
-Many localities fought against the invaders; although Arabs had established hegemony over most of the country, many cities rose in rebellion by killing their Arab governors or attacking their garrisons.
-Eventually, Arab military reinforcements quashed the Iranian insurgencies and imposed complete Islamic control.
-The Islamization of Iran was gradual and incentivized in various ways over a period of centuries with some Iranians never converting and widespread cases of Zoroastrian scriptures being burnt and priests being executed, particularly in areas that experienced violent resistance.
-The Persians began to reassert themselves by maintaining the Persian language and Iranian culture.
-Islam became the dominant religion in Iran by the late Middle Ages.
+Some Iranian historians have defended their forefathers by using Arab sources to illustrate that "contrary to the claims of some historians, Iranians, in fact, fought long and hard against the invading Arabs."
+By 651, most of the urban centres in Iranian lands, with the notable exception of the provinces along the Caspian Sea such as Tabaristan and Transoxiana, had come under Muslim domination.
+Many localities fought against the invaders; although the Rashidun army had established hegemony over most of the country, many cities rose in rebellion by killing their Arab governors or attacking their garrisons.
+Eventually, military reinforcements quashed the Iranian insurgencies and imposed complete control.
+The Islamization of Iran was gradual and incentivized in various ways over a period of centuries, though some Iranians never converted and there is widespread evidence of Zoroastrian scriptures and all other pre-Islamic being systematically burnt and Zoroastrian priests being executed, particularly in areas that were centers of resistance.
+Islam had become Iran's predominant religion by the Late Middle Ages; the majority of Iranians were Sunni Muslims until the Safavids forcefully converted Iran to Shia Islam in the 16th century.

+This was the first time since the collapse of the Neo-Babylonian Empire in 539 BC at the Battle of Opis, that Mesopotamia was ruled again by Semitic-speaking people.
+This was after centuries of Persian rule under the Achaemenid, Parthian and Sasanian empires, as well as the Greco-Roman Macedonian, Seleucid, and Roman empires.